ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 title: Typescript Introduction
 author: Shush
 steamId: 76561197994333648
-date: 02.12.2020
+date: 07.03.2021
 ---

 Typescript is a powerful tool that we can use to improve our ability to properly script files for Dota 2.
-Using tstl (Typescript To Lua), it automatically generates a lua file for the game to use for each file you're working on - this process is completely automatic from the moment it starts up.
+Using tstl (Typescript-to-Lua), it automatically generates a Lua file for the game to use for each file you're working on - this process is completely automatic from the moment it starts up.

-Typescript is more strict compared to lua, will use types to enforce certain functionalities, and will immediately alert you if you do something that doesn't make sense to it, and will show an error until you fix it.
-For instance, doing `GetStrength()` on an ability doesn't make sense.
+Typescript is more strict compared to Lua, will use types to enforce certain functionalities, and will immediately alert you if you do something that doesn't make sense to it, and will show an error until you fix it.
+For instance, doing `GetStrength()` on an ability doesn't make sense and will show an error message.

 Typescript can work well with most editors using plugins, however, [VSCode](https://code.visualstudio.com/) is recommended as it comes with Typescript support built in, and is a very powerful editor.